Faster, Pussycat! Kill! Kill!: Filming

 Everybody [on set] did everything from moving props to marking scenery and marking spots where we had to be in the next take.
 I had to stage the fight scenes because nobody else knew how to do them, and so literally when I did the fight scenes, I really had to pick up each and every one of those guys and carry them through in order for them to look realistic.
 Basically I had to lay one guy on the floor because he was afraid he was going to get hurt.
 A lot of it actually had to be done in reverse, so try to imagine doing a fight scene that way.

 Music

 The film's title song, "Faster Pussycat!", was performed by California band the Bostweeds.
 The lyrics were written by Rick Jarrard and the music was written and sung by Lynn Ready, who formed the Bostweeds and sang leads.
 The track was never released commercially, but it did appear in February 1966 as a promotional-only 45 rpm single without a B-side.

+The original title track Faster, Pussycat, Kill!
+Kill! was originally written by Big Brother and the Holding company, but ultimately "banned" as stated by Peter Albin of the band.